 There is nothing inherently special about a mechanics lien document itself – a mechanic’s lien is simply a piece of paper containing certain information that is filed with a government office.
 However, it is imperative that you get the right mechanics lien form, and that you fill it out completely and with the right information.
 It’s a common mechanic’s lien mistake to start with a generic form, or some other incorrect form, and for the claimant to shoot him/herself in the foot before even starting.
 There are lots of sites claiming to provide compliant lien forms for claimants in Colorado, but not all of these form farms have the correct documents.

-Levelset provides free Colorado mechanics lien forms for subs/suppliers and for GCs.
-These forms were created and reviewed by construction attorneys and payment experts.
-Thousands of Colorado contractors and suppliers like you have relied on our Colorado mechanics lien form to get paid.
+These forms meet the requirements set forth in at Colorado Revised Statutes, §38-22-101 through §38-22-133 as enacted by the Colorado legislature.
+They were created and reviewed by construction attorneys and payment experts.
+Thousands of Colorado contractors and suppliers like you have relied on our mechanics lien forms to get paid.